Elections, Awami League and a point to ponder

 Also Read

 Certain names are enough to make us remember the crime and corruption of that reign, of what made the US slap sanctions of certain individuals and institutions.
-The flamboyant police chief Benazir Ahmed, the crooked army chief Aziz Ahmed, the shady NBR official Matiur Rahman who had amassed millions, the former state minister Saifuzzaman for land who owns 360 houses in UK alone, the list is endless as is their shamelessness.
+The flamboyant police chief Benazir Ahmed, the crooked army chief Aziz Ahmed, the shady NBR official Matiur Rahman who had amassed millions, the former land minister Saifuzzaman who owns 360 houses in UK alone, the list is endless as is their shamelessness.

-We quake in horror are the torture chambers/detention cells known as Aynaghar where dissidents of the AL government were kept for year and after, in conditions horrific beyond words.
+We quake in horror are the torture chambers/detention cells known as Aynaghar where dissidents of the AL government were kept for years and after, in conditions horrific beyond words.
 How can we forget the police Detective Branch chief Harun?
 With perverse pleasure he would make video recordings of him having a hearty meal with his victims, as if all is well, though the torture and grilling they underwent was hardly a secret.

 Let's stop here or else we will never stop.
 How can we forget the little children maimed and killed in the July-August uprising, with the woman on top demanding more blood to be shed in order to hold on to her throne?
 And her minions, her Awami League men and women, urging her on, basking in reflected power.